Strategy

 Run through the following before May 16th.
 Each item eliminates a failure mode.

-1. 01Lock your option on this site before May 15 midnight CET — this is the only action that makes the rest of this checklist irrelevant.
+1. 01Join our sourcing waitlist before the drop — this is the action that makes the rest of this checklist optional rather than essential.

 2. 02If queueing in person: confirm which Swatch boutique nearest you is on the ~200-boutique Royal Pop list (Swatch publishes the participating store list before the drop).